grame-cncm/faustcourse/session2/Lesson 1.md

 ## Lesson 1: Learning Faust

-This session is going to be a little more computer science oriented.
+This session is going to be a little bit more computer science oriented.
 But we will keep it as simple as possible and at the end you will have all the information required to really master Faust.